 We are a friendly and welcoming team.
 Get in touch with us by emailing firstname.lastname@example.org.

 The RTS Support Group will be co-funding a PhD student with Aston university to carry out research into mental health in RTS.
 The PhD student will start in Autumn 2022 and the student will be reaching out to support group member families via our charity to carry out interviews and observation research with individuals with RTS and their families and support workers.

 You can read more about the PhD work here.

-Throughout 2021, join us for online events, to hear presentations from a range of speakers providing information on a variety of RTS related topics.
+In June 2022, we will hold a family conference.
+Join us to hear presentations from a range of speakers providing information on a variety of RTS related topics.

 Online event June 2021

 SLEEP ADVICE WITH DR. ELIZABETH HALSTEAD – Dr. Halstead is a qualified psychologist who specialises in sleep apnoea.
 Her session will cover topics such as falling asleep, staying asleep and sleep disorders in RTS.